aminespinoza10/virtual-network-integration-recipes/src/az-containerapps-apim-appgw/README.md

 ### Step 4: Publish the Docker images to ACR

-With the infrastructure already deployed you can build and publish the image for the application, in this case a simple Web API, you can see the project called [WeatherForecastAPI](../common/app_code/WeatherForecastAPI/) in this repo.
+With the infrastructure already deployed you can build and publish the image for the application, in this case a simple Web API.
+You can see the project called [WeatherForecastAPI](../common/app_code/WeatherForecastAPI/) in this repo.

 In order to publish the project you need to login to ACR, build the image and then publish it.